• Skip to primary navigation

 After the Sunday School service, the hosts usually invited a few of their close friends, the youth group, and any visitors, to stay for lunch.
 (This was usually a big full-course cooked meal.)

-We had a lot of various dishes, desserts, etc. But homemade cake, cornstarch pudding, and strawberry Danish dessert were the most common desserts that were served with Sunday lunch.
+We had a lot of various dishes, desserts, etc. But homemade cake, cornstarch pudding, and strawberry Danish dessert were some of the most common desserts served with Sunday lunch.
 These are easy-to-make and inexpensive dessert dishes that go together very well.

 More Amish Cake Recipes